sntakirutimana72/Portfolio-desktop-version/README.md

 aspects of life, especially technical expertise and skills.
 Here you can read about any aspect of my like especially computer programming skills and all technologies I'm familiar with.

+> To visit this project app, go to https://sntakirutimana72.github.io/Portfolio-desktop-version/.

 > The app normally runs across different devices like desktop & mobile devices.